Learn the Days, Months and Seasons in Spanish

 Juego al tenis todos los miércoles.I play tennis every Wednesday.

-Juego al tenis cada miércoles.I play tennis every Wednesday.
+Juego al tenis los miércoles.I play tennis every Wednesday.

 The Origin of the Days of the Week

 As you can see, the days of the week in Spanish are very different from the ones in English.
 This is because Spanish days come from the Greco-Roman tradition.
-El sábado is the only exception to this, as it derives from the Hebrew word SabatDiscover their origins in the following table:
+Sábado is the only exception to this, as it derives from the Hebrew word SabbatDiscover their origins with these interactive flashcards:

 lunes